panchul/workspace/doc/asciidoc.md

 Simple options I used for old templates:

-    $ asciidoc -a data-uri -a icons -a toc -a max-width=55em --out-file - template1.txt
+    $ asciidoc --no-header-footer -a data-uri -a icons -a toc -a max-width=55em --out-file - template1.txt

 For more, see the `sb_asciidoc` repo.